Destination Sturgeon Bay News

 Named the number one Bass fishing location in the United States by Bassmaster in 2014, Sturgeon Bay is home to some of the best fishing in the country.
 From Bass to Walleye, King Salmon, Brown Trout and other fresh water favorites, fishing is an enjoyable pastime everyone can enjoy.

 Best of all, you don’t even need to worry about bringing your gear if you don’t want to.
 A number of expert local charters through the Sturgeon Bay Sport Fishing Association are happy to take groups of friends and families out on the open water for a trophy fishing experience unlike anywhere else.
 In fact, if your family enjoys fishing, mark your calendar for the 35th Annual Kids Fishing Derby at Sunset Park in Sturgeon Bay June 21 from 11am to 2pm.
 Prizes will be awarded!

 #5 Visit a Lighthouse

-June 9 through the 11 is Door County’s 24th Annual Lighthouse Festival and featuring 12 different land and water tours, including a trolley lighthouse tour, a lighthouse ghost tour via trolley, and a Sturgeon Bay area Fireboat cruise at sunset.
-Special viewing opportunities will exist at the Sherwood Point Lighthouse (Saturday & Sunday) and the Sturgeon Bay Canal Station (Saturday & Sunday) for a freewill donation.
+June 12 - 14 is Door County’s Annual Lighthouse Festival featuring several different land and water tours, including a trolley lighthouse tour and a lighthouse ghost tour via trolley.
+Tentative special viewing opportunities will exist at the Sherwood Point Lighthouse (Saturday & Sunday) and the Sturgeon Bay Canal Station (Saturday & Sunday) for a freewill donation.